avo-hq/docs.avohq.io/docs/2.0/common/show_on_edit_common.md

 1. User is on the `New` view.
 They can't see the association panels yet.
 1. User creates the record.
-1. They get redirected to the `Show`/`Edit` view where they can see the association panels.
+1. They get redirected to the `Show`/`Edit` view, where they can see the association panels.
 1. User attaches associations.